Bringing Allan Bank back to life

 The grounds contain fascinating relics of the former designed landscape with pathways, viewpoints and water features that have been inaccessible to the public for decades.
 Our rangers and volunteers have begun to uncover and restore these amazing features.

-We’ve opened the doors, the house is unfurnished and undecorated so that everyone can feed in their restoration ideas and be a part of shaping Allan Bank’s future.
+In 2012 we opened the doors, the house was unfurnished and undecorated so that everyone could feed in their restoration ideas and be a part of shaping Allan Bank’s future.

 You can help

-Our vision is for Allan Bank to become a unique and special place for all, shaped by the present day yet capturing the spirit and creativity of its former residents.
-But vital repairs are needed and without additional funds its future is in the balance.
+Our vision is for Allan Bank to become a unique and special place for all.
+Its past shaped by the creativity of its former residents and its future shaped by the ideas and feelings of those who visit now.
+So come along, pay us a visit and let us know your thoughts.